AdobeDocs/campaign.en/help/technotes/upgrades/push-technote.md

 * If your setup exclusively uses the **Token-based authentication** mode for iOS push notifications, then your implementation is already up-to-date and no further action will be required on your part.

-### How to migrate? {#ios-migration-procedure}
+### How to update? {#ios-transition-procedure}

-#### Prerequisites {#ios-migration-prerequisites}
+#### Prerequisites {#ios-transition-prerequisites}

 * For Campaign Classic v7, the support of **Token-based authentication** mode has been added in 20.2 release.
 If your environment is running on an older version, a prerequisite for this change is to upgrade your environment to the [latest Campaign Classic build](https://experienceleague.adobe.com/docs/campaign-classic/using/release-notes/latest-release.html){target="_blank"}.
 For Campaign v8, **Token-based authentication** mode is supported by all releases, and no upgrade is needed.

 * You need an APNs authentication token signing key to generate the tokens that your server uses.
 You request this key from your Apple developer account, as explained in [Apple Developer documentation](https://developer.apple.com/documentation/usernotifications/establishing-a-token-based-connection-to-apns){target="_blank"}.

-* For Hybrid, Hosted and Managed Services deployments, in addition to the migration procedure below, contact Adobe to update your Real-Time (RT) execution server.
+* For Hybrid, Hosted and Managed Services deployments, in addition to the transition procedure below, contact Adobe to update your Real-Time (RT) execution server.
 The Mid-Sourcing server is not impacted.

 * As a Campaign Classic v7 on-premise user, you must upgrade both the Marketing and Real-Time execution servers.
 The Mid-Sourcing server is not impacted.

-#### Migration procedure {#ios-migration-steps}
+#### Transition procedure {#ios-transition-steps}

-To migrate your iOS mobile applications to the Token-based authentication mode, follow these steps:
+To move your iOS mobile applications to the Token-based authentication mode, follow these steps:

 1. Browse to your list of **Services and Subscriptions**.
 1. List all mobile applications using the **Certificate-based authentication** mode.